9th Armoured Brigade (United Kingdom): El Alamein

 The Brigade was nominally independent but was placed under command of the 2nd New Zealand Division specifically for the El Alamein battle.
 Following permission given by the New Zealanders, they proudly painted the Kiwis' divisional sign on their tanks.
 The NZ infantry gained their objectives, but as with Operation Lightfoot on the first day of the battle, lanes could not be cleared through the minefields until night was almost over.
 9th Armoured Brigade was forced to make its attack silhouetted by the early daylight.
 As dawn came on 2 November, tank after tank was hit by the German 88 mm guns that kept firing through seven air attacks.
 The 9th never reached their objective.
-In fact, they took 75 percent casualties and lost 102 of their 128 tanks.
-Nevertheless, they breached the gun line and the 1st Armoured Division of X Corps, under the command of Raymond Briggs, was now able to engage.
+They suffered 75 per cent casualties and lost 102 of their 128 tanks.
+The brigade managed to breach the gun line and the 1st Armoured Division (Raymond Briggs) of X Corps, was able to engage.

 After the Brigade's action, Brigadier William Gentry of the 6th New Zealand Brigade went ahead to survey the scene.
-On seeing Brigadier Currie asleep on a stretcher, he approached him saying, 'Sorry to wake you John, but I'd like to know where your tanks are?'
-Currie waved his hand at a group of tanks around him, replying 'There they are.'
+On seeing Brigadier Currie asleep on a stretcher, he approached him saying, "Sorry to wake you John, but I'd like to know where your tanks are?"
+Currie waved his hand at a group of tanks around him, replying "There they are".
 Gentry was puzzled.
-'I don't mean your headquarters tanks, I mean your armoured regiments.
-Where are they?'
-Currie waved his arm and again replied, 'There are my armoured regiments, Bill.'
+"I don't mean your headquarters tanks, I mean your armoured regiments.
+Where are they?"
+Currie waved his arm and again replied, "There are my armoured regiments, Bill".

-Nevertheless, the assault of 2nd New Zealand Division had drawn in both 15 and 21 Panzer Divisions, with the result that there was a wide gap in the Axis lines to the southwest.
-Through this gap, Lieutenant General Bernard Montgomery, commander of 8th Army, pushed the remainder of his armour, breaking the Afrika Korps line and pushing westwards into its rear areas and supply lines.
-By 4 November, the battle was won, and Montgomery was entertaining the captured Afrika Korps commander, Wilhelm von Thoma, to dinner in his caravan.
+The assault of 2nd New Zealand Division had drawn in the 15th Panzer Division and the 21st Panzer Division with the result that there was a wide gap in the Axis lines to the south-west.
+Through this gap, Lieutenant-General Bernard Montgomery, commander of the Eighth Army, pushed the remainder of his armour, breaking the Afrika Korps line and pushing westwards into its rear areas and supply lines.
+By 4 November, the battle was won and Montgomery was entertaining the captured Afrika Korps commander, Wilhelm von Thoma, to dinner in his caravan.

 In an account of the battle published to mark its 25th anniversary, Montgomery wrote:

 I must mention the magnificent fight put up by 9th Armoured Brigade – 3rd Hussars, Wiltshire Yeomanry, Warwickshire Yeomanry....
-If the British armour owed any debt to the infantry of 8th army, the debt was paid on 2 November by 9th Armoured Brigade in heroism and blood....
+If the British armour owed any debt to the infantry of 8th Army, the debt was paid on 2 November by 9th Armoured Brigade in heroism and blood....

-General Bernard Freyberg, the NZ Division's commander, also paid tribute to the gallant support provided by the brigade.
+General Bernard Freyberg, the NZ Division commander, also paid tribute to the gallant support provided by the brigade.